Olney Theatre Center: History

-In 1938, Olney Theatre was founded as a summer theater and restaurant by Stephen E. Cochran, attorney and judge Harold C. Smith, and theater manager Leonard B. McLaughlin.
+After 19 years with Olney Theatre, Petosa resigned as artistic director in 2012.
 Martin Platt was hired as the new artistic director.
 Platt resigned after six months.
 Jason Loewith became the new artistic director in 2013.

 In 2016, Olney Theatre had a mortgage of $4.8 million, down from $6 million in 2013.
 The operating budget for the 2016 season was a little less than $6 million.